 Do stay-at-home parents need life insurance?

-Yes, stay-at-home parents provide essential services - primarily childcare and household management - that would be very expensive to replace.
-In Australia, childcare costs $300-$500+ per week per child.
-If a stay-at-home parent dies or becomes seriously ill, the surviving parent faces immediate and ongoing costs to replace these services while continuing to work.
-Life insurance for the stay-at-home parent provides funds to cover these costs.
+Yes.
+Stay-at-home parents provide essential services - primarily childcare and household management - that would be very expensive to replace.
+In Australia, childcare costs $100-$200 per day per child.
+If the stay-at-home parent dies or becomes seriously disabled, the surviving parent faces immediate and ongoing costs to replace these services while continuing to earn an income.
+Life insurance provides the funds to cover this gap.

 How much life insurance does a stay-at-home parent need?

-A practical approach is to calculate the cost of replacement childcare and household services from now until your youngest child is approximately 12-14 years old.
-For a family with two children under 5, this could total $300,000-$500,000+.
-Add an allowance for household help ($5,000-$15,000/year) and funeral costs ($10,000-$15,000).
-The exact amount depends on the number and ages of your children, your location, and the cost of childcare in your area.
+Calculate the cost of replacement childcare and household services from now until your youngest child is approximately 12-14 years old.
+For a family with two children under 5, this could total $400,000-$600,000+ based on Australian childcare costs (factoring in the Child Care Subsidy).
+Add an allowance for household help ($8,000-$15,000/year) and funeral costs.
+The exact amount depends on the number and ages of your children and your location.

 How much does life insurance cost for a stay-at-home parent?

-Life insurance for stay-at-home parents is priced the same as for anyone else - based on age, health, smoking status, and sum insured.
-A healthy 35-year-old non-smoking stay-at-home parent might pay $30-$60/month for $300,000-$500,000 of life cover.
-This is a relatively small cost compared to the financial risk of being uninsured.
-Premiums are generally very affordable for parents in their late 20s and 30s.
+Life insurance for stay-at-home parents is priced on the same basis as for anyone else - based on age, health, smoking status, and sum insured.
+A healthy 35-year-old non-smoking stay-at-home parent might pay $35-$65/month for $400,000-$500,000 of life cover.
+This is a relatively modest cost compared to the financial risk of being uninsured.
+Premiums are lowest for parents in their late 20s and early 30s.

 Is trauma cover important for stay-at-home parents?

-Yes.
-Trauma or critical illness cover is particularly relevant for stay-at-home parents.
-If a stay-at-home parent is diagnosed with cancer, has a heart attack, or suffers a stroke, the family faces the same childcare and household replacement costs as if the parent had died - plus the added stress and expense of supporting recovery.
-Trauma cover pays a lump sum on diagnosis, providing funds to arrange replacement care during treatment and recovery.
+Yes, and it may be just as important as life cover.
+If a stay-at-home parent is diagnosed with cancer, suffers a heart attack, or has a stroke, the family faces the same childcare and household replacement costs as if the parent had died - plus additional expenses supporting the parent's treatment and recovery.
+Trauma cover pays a lump sum on diagnosis, providing funds to arrange replacement care immediately.

 Can a stay-at-home parent get income protection insurance?

-Traditional income protection insurance replaces a portion of your income if you cannot work, which makes it less directly applicable for stay-at-home parents who do not have a paid income.
-However, some providers offer domestic duties cover or modified income protection for stay-at-home parents that provides a benefit during disability.
-Trauma cover is typically a more straightforward option, as it pays a lump sum that can be used for any purpose including childcare and household help.
+Traditional income protection replaces a portion of your earned income if you cannot work, which makes it less directly applicable for stay-at-home parents with no paid employment income.
+However, some providers offer modified products or domestic duties definitions for stay-at-home parents that provide a benefit during disability.
+Trauma cover is typically a more straightforward and widely available option for stay-at-home parents.

 Should both parents have life insurance?